DiogoAngelim/DiogoAngelim/README.md

 - **Software Engineer** - UnpairedSocks.org - *2024 - current (part time)*

-  At UnpairedSocks.org, I lead the full-stack development stack using Node.js, React, and Next.js to build scalable, high-performance systems.
+  At UnpairedSocks.org, I lead the full-stack development team using Node.js, React, and Next.js to build scalable, high-performance systems.
 I focus on API integration, server-side rendering, and infrastructure optimization, leveraging tools like Lighthouse and DevTools for performance tuning.
 With a strong foundation in testing, system design, and problem-solving, I deliver clean, reliable code that supports long-term growth.

 - **Open Source Contributor** - Naubly (Self Employed) - *2022 - current*